-Release of Official Maps of Revised Earthquake Fault Zones
+Release of Official Maps of Earthquake Fault Zones

-Five Revised Official Maps of Alquist-Priolo Earthquake Fault Zones were released on December 4, 2015 to Los Angeles, San Bernardino, Orange and Riverside counties, and the cities of Brea, Yorba Linda, Indio and Coachella by the California Geological Survey (CGS).
+Seven new and revised Official Maps of Alquist-Priolo Earthquake Fault Zones were released on June 10, 2016 to El Dorado County and San Bernardino County by the California Geological Survey (CGS).
 These maps are released under the authority of the Alquist-Priolo Earthquake Fault Zoning (AP) Act that was passed following the 1971 San Fernando earthquake.
 The

 AP Act is a state law designed to reduce the hazard from surface fault rupture during an earthquake.
 Earthquake Fault Zones are regulatory zones that encompass surface traces of active faults that have a potential for future surface fault rupture.

-These revised maps show the location of AP Earthquake Fault Zones and Seismic Hazard Zones (if evaluated) and is collectively referred to as Earthquake Zones of Required Investigation.
-An electronic version of the zone maps, referred to as a geo-pdf file, can be viewed using Adobe Acrobat Reader.
-This geo-pdf file consists of multiple layers and gives the user greater flexibility in viewing and displaying the maps.
+These new and revised maps show the location of AP Earthquake Fault Zones and Seismic Hazard Zones (if evaluated) and is collectively referred to as Earthquake Zones of Required Investigation.
+An electronic version of the zone maps, referred to as a geopdf file, can be viewed using Adobe Acrobat Reader.
+This geopdf file consists of multiple layers and gives the user greater flexibility in viewing and displaying the maps.
 Digital Geographic Information System (GIS) files for both AP Earthquake Fault Zones and Seismic Hazard Zones released by CGS are considered the "Official Maps."
-Both GIS and geo-pdf files, as well as conventional pdf files, can be downloaded for the December 4 release.
+Both GIS and geopdf files can be downloaded for the June 10 release.
 Seismic Hazard Zone GIS files can also be downloaded.